 Standards tested on the CGAP exam:

-1. The Institute of Internal Auditors (IIA) Professional Practices Framework (P) (Includes the Code of Ethics, International Standards for the Professional Practice of Internal Auditing, Practice Advisories, and Development and Practice Aids)
+1. The Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF) (P) (Includes the Code of Ethics, International Standards for the Professional Practice of Internal Auditing, Implementation Guidance, and Supplemental Guidance)

 2. International Organization of Supreme Audit Institutions (INTOSAI) Standards and Code of Ethics (A)